nguyenterprises/PurpleSky/README.md

  - React-Use-Measure for element positioning
  - Axios for APIs
  - DotEnv for keys

-Afterthoughts:

-The program is more extensive than it appears on the surface.
-Several functions were compiled for adjusting the UNIX values with local time zones and mapping them for days and hours.
-Creating and looping through the bar charts from scratch was a bit lengthy but proved successful.
-The CSS was dependent on grid and flex layout properties.
-The program became more complicated than originally planned, hence the surplus amount of useState hooks utilized.
-I started out with just a few, but halfway through, I determined it would have been cleaner if I had used the useReducer hook.
-For efficiency, I also even considered using context api or even Redux (on a scalable level, if necessary).
-However, to be consistent, I followed through with just useState hooks and passed props through components.
-Overall, it was a fruitful project that I may scale up in the future with a backend and themed backgrounds.
-Styling was directly typed into the component, so any CSS has been removed for ease and clarity in reading.
-If you would like to see it along with the styling, you are welcome to contact me directly - hanh@nguyenterprises.work.

 Questions:
 - Was the base code written from scratch or was it cloned from github?
 Written from scratch